RChaguer/CS554/README.md

 First of all, if you want to simplify usage, you are encouraged to install "make" if you do not have it on you computer, the command is `sudo apt install make`

+Furthermore, the minimal *python* version required for this project is **3.8**.

-In order to install all the requirements, naviguate to the **source folder** of the project and execute the following command `make install`
+Moreover, in order to install all the requirements, naviguate to the **source folder** of the project and execute the following command `make install`

 This command installs all the requirements and compiles the C code.
 You can recompile it, if needed, later using: `make compile` or the full command `gcc -Wall -Wextra sort-data.c -o sort-data`

 ## Instructions

+- If you do not want to generate data because it takes so long, you can **unzip** [data.zip](data.zip) in the source folder.

 - To simplify execution, the Makefile is inside the source folder.
 So, naviguate to **src** before executing the commands shown below.